Support during IVF

-The National Institute for Health and Clinical Excellence (NICE) recommends that counselling should be offered before, during and after IVF treatment (regardless of the outcome of the procedures) by someone who is not directly involved in the management of the couple's fertility problems.
+The National Institute for Health and Care Excellence (NICE) recommends that counselling should be offered before, during and after IVF treatment (regardless of the outcome) by someone not directly involved in the management of the couple's fertility problems.

-For more information, see HFEA: benefits of counselling and how to access it.
+Read more about the benefits of counselling and how to access it on the HFEA website.

 Adapting to parenthood

-It is not uncommon for couples who have been successful in their attempts to start a family to find it difficult to adjust to their new life.
-It is important to seek help from health professionals (for example your fertility consultant, GP, midwife or health visitor).
+Some couples who have successfully started a family with IVF can find it difficult to adjust to their new life.
+It's important to seek help from health professionals (e.g. your fertility consultant, GP, midwife or health visitor).

 Contacting a fertility support group and talking with others who can empathise with your experiences can also be helpful.